vanchasriisarvotamreddi/FoodSpotter/README.md

-# 🍴 **Restaurant Finder Application**
+# 🍴 **FoodSpotter Application**
-**By Team HPS**
-A CMPE 202 Project from San Jose State University

 ## **Welcome to Food Exploration Made Simple!**
 Tired of guessing where to grab your next bite?
-Our **Restaurant Finder Application** brings dining to your fingertips.
+Our **FoodSpotter Application** brings dining to your fingertips.
 Whether you’re craving sushi at sunset, tacos at twilight, or a cozy café for brunch, this app has you covered.
 Built with precision and passion, it’s more than just a project—it’s your new dining companion!

 ### **Meet the Chefs Behind the App**
-- **Hafeeza Samreen**
-- **Pranav Tadepu**
-- **Sahithi Chikkela**
 - **Sarvotam Vancha**

 Together, we are **Team HPS**, blending our expertise to create an intuitive, seamless platform for foodies, business owners, and admins alike.